LasaleFamine/generator-phinm/README.md

     --appveyor      # Add Appveyor config file
-    --coverage      # Add code coverage with nyc --codecov       # Upload coverage to codecov.io (implies --coverage)
+    --coverage      # Add code coverage with nyc --codecov       # Upload coverage to codecov.io (implies --coverage) --saveprefix    # Configure how versions of packages installed to a package.json file via --save or --save-dev get prefixed
 ```

 The `--org` option takes a string value (i.e. `--org=avajs`).
 All others are boolean flags and can be negated with the `no` prefix (i.e. `--no-codecov`).
 You will be prompted for any options not passed on the command-line.